Established in 1862, the town of Clermont was the first inland settlement in the tropics and is one of the most historic towns in Northern Australia.

 Theresa Creek Dam

 Theresa Creek Dam is located approximately 20km south-west of Clermont and is an idyllic recreation area for camping, fishing and skiing.
 Camping on the grounds is permitted for a small fee, however all sites are non-powered.
 Dam facilities include toilets, hot showers, barbeques, picnic tables and swimming areas.
+Please note there is a dump point available on the grounds in which all grey water must be disposed of.

-*To fish at Theresa Creek Dam you will need a Stocked Impoundment Permit (SIP).
+Please note: To fish at Theresa Creek Dam you will need a Stocked Impoundment Permit (SIP).
 You will not need a SIP if you are only fishing for Red-claw.

 Railway Station and Murals